-We will provide you with one five-litre kitchen caddy and one 23-litre kerbside caddy for all of your food waste.
+If you live in a house, we will provide you with one five-litre kitchen caddy and one 23-litre kerbside caddy for all of your food waste.
 The kerbside caddy is collected weekly and should be placed on the boundary of your property no later than 6.45am on the day of collection.
 The vehicles that collect your food waste have a split-back design, allowing food waste and residual waste to be collected separately in the same vehicle.

 If you do not have a kitchen or kerbside caddy you can request one using our online form:

 If you live in a flat, you will have been given a five-litre green kitchen caddy and an outside food waste bin.
 Depending on where you live, your food waste bin will either be your own 23-litre green kerbside caddy, or a communal brown-lidded wheeled bin, for you to share with your neighbours.